 Podiatrists who work with professional sports teams often have a wide range of roles, from pre-game strapping and taping to in-game injury triage, treatment and education.
 They also consult on lower extremity biomechanics and provide education on foot and ankle health.

-Physiotherapists like physio warwick diagnose and treat common injuries with conservative measures such as RICE (rest, ice application, compression and elevation), splinting, injection therapy, acupuncture and physical therapy.
-In addition, they can order and interpret diagnostic tests including x-rays and laboratory studies.
+Physiotherapy experts diagnose and treat common injuries with conservative measures such as RICE (rest, ice application, compression and elevation), splinting, injection therapy, acupuncture and physical therapy.
+In addition, they can order and interpret diagnostic tests including X-rays and laboratory studies.

 Our panelists agree that hard work, a love of sports and a willingness to volunteer in some capacity can be the keys to landing a job working with professional sports teams.
 For example, Dr. Carter, who works with the WNBA’s Washington Mystics, credits her early volunteering at a local marathon as contributing to her current role.
 She says that while she’s proud of her patients’ achievements, witnessing career-ending injuries is one of the toughest aspects of this work.